-Internal decorations
+☑ Internal decorations

 Repair category 1

-Notes The property is generally in fair decoration throughout.
+Notes The property is generally in fresh decoration throughout.

 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes None.

-Electricity

-Repair category 2

-Notes The electrical installation is dated and as such we recommend that it be checked and upgraded as necessary by an NICEIC registered Electrical Contractor.
+Electricity Repair category 2 Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
+A modern consumer unit has been recently installed however some elements of older wiring were noted including single sockets.
 The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.